datou-tech/datou-k8-argocd-rollouts/README.md

 ### Deploy Rollouts Demo - Blue/Green

+Blue/Green deployments require an extra Service definition to denote which service is used to preview changes and which service is the active stable version.

 1. Deploy the Blue/Green Demo Application in this project
 ```
     # CLI equivalent command to create